Ranganathaswamy Temple, Srirangam: Shrines

-The Chakratalvar shrine is in the east facing on the south side of Akalanka.
-The sanctum is approached through a Mukamandapa (six rows of pillars) built during the Cholas and a Mahamandapa with six rows of eight pillars built during the period of Vijayanagar Empire.
-There is a circumambulation passage around the sanctum.
-The image of Chakratalvar is sculpted with Narasimha on the rear side and can be viewed from the passage around the sanctum.
-The Venugopala shrine, one of the most elaborately carved, is in the south-west corner of the fourth enclosure of the temple was rebuilt by Chokkanatha Nayak, according to an inscription dated 1674.
+The Chakratalvar shrine is in the east facing the south side in the fifth enclosure (Akalanka prakaram).
+The sanctum is approached through a Mukhamandapa (six rows of pillars) built during the Cholas and a Mahamandapa with six rows of eight pillars built during the period of Vijayanagar Empire.
+There is a narrow circumambulation passage around the sanctum.
+The image of Chakratalvar is sculpted with Narasimha on the rear side and can be viewed from the back door around the sanctum.
+The Venugopala-Krishna shrine, one of the most elaborately carved, is in the south-west corner of the fourth enclosure of the temple was rebuilt by Chokkanatha Nayak, according to an inscription dated 1674.

-The main shrine for Ranganatha is in the innermost courtyard.
+The main shrine for Ranganatha is in the innermost enclosure (Dharmavarma prakara).
 The sanctum has a golden vimanam (crown tower over the sanctum sanctorum).
-It is shaped like the Tamil omkara (om symbol), shows anthropomorphic Paravasudeva on its gable, has an etching of Ramanuja as well on it, and is plated with gold.
+It is shaped like the Tamil omkara (om symbol), and has a carving of Vishnu as Paravasudeva (the most ancient form of Vishnu) on its gable, has an etching of Rama and Krishna on it, and is plated with gold.
 Inside, a 6 m edifice of Ranganatha reclining on Adishesha, the coiled serpent, can be seen.
 (Note: The reclining form of Vishnu has widespread popularity in India and southeast Asia, but is known by other names such as Ananta or Anantaseshayi or Anantashayana Vishnu.)
-Adisesha has five hoods and is coiled into three and a half rounds.
-Vishnu's head rests on a small cylindrical pillow and his right palm which faces upwards rests next to his head.
+The main idol is not made of black granite stone, but is made of Sudhai, an organic combination of lime, mortar and shaligram stones.
+The idol is coated by Thailam (oil made of honey, jaggery, sandalwood and tree resins), giving it the appearance of polished black stone.
+Adishesha has five hoods and is coiled into three and a half rounds.
+Vishnu's head rests on a small cylindrical pillow, and his right palm, which faces upwards, rests next to his head.
 A pendant containing Lakshmi's image is placed on Ranganatha's chest.
-Ranganatha's crown, hands and feet are plated with gold.
+Ranganatha's crown, eyes, hands and feet are plated with gold.
 Neither Sridevi (goddess Lakshmi) nor Bhudevi (goddess Earth) are depicted near his feet, as is found in late medieval era paintings.
 The sanctum does not show Brahma coming out of or connected to his navel either.
-However, the procession images of Sridevi, Bhudevi and Ranganathar, otherwise known as Azhagiyamanavalan and Namperumal reside within the sanctum in different places to ease their darshana (viewing).
+However, the procession idols of Sridevi, Bhudevi and Ranganatha, otherwise known as Azhagiyamanavalan and Namperumal reside within the sanctum in different places to ease their darshana (viewing).
+The utsavar idol of Ranganatha is made of Panchaloha (5-metal alloy) and is plated in gold.
+It wears a pendant named Kaustubha which contains rubies and blue sapphires.
 Another brass idol of Vishnu is seen at the feet of the main stone idol.
 This idol was the makeshift idol used during the Muslim invasion when the original idol was stolen.
-Both the original and the makeshift idols are worshipped and brought out in processions in a grand manner during the Serthi Seva and Tirumanjanam ceremonies.
-The only source of illumination is from two ghee lamps, one hanging from the ceiling and another placed on the ground, both positioned near the feet of Ranganatha.
+Both the original and the makeshift idols are worshipped and carried in grand processions during the Serthi Seva and Tirumanjanam ceremonies.
+The only source of illumination is two ghee lamps, one hanging from the ceiling and the other on the ground, both positioned near the feet of Ranganatha.